andrew/ultimate-awesome/README.md

 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.
 - [awesome-neuromorphic](https://github.com/artiomn/awesome-neuromorphic) - A curated list of awesome neuromorphic frameworks, libraries, resources, and other things.
-- [awesome-atproto](https://github.com/atblueprints/awesome-atproto) - A curated list of awesome AT Protocol resources.
 - [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
+- [awesome-producthunt-alternatives](https://github.com/DirectorySurf/awesome-producthunt-alternatives) - An awesome list of producthunt alternatives.
 - [awesome-yaml](https://github.com/dreftymac/awesome-yaml) - YAML awesomeness.
 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [awesome-trackmania](https://github.com/EvoEsports/awesome-trackmania) - Curated list of all awesome TrackMania resources!.